model-checking/kani/docs/src/concrete-playback.md

 ## Setup

-The user needs to have a fairly recent version of the Kani source code somewhere on their computer.
+You need to have a fairly recent version of the Kani source code somewhere on your computer.
 To do this, run `git clone https://github.com/model-checking/kani.git`.
-Then, the user needs to add the following lines to their `Cargo.toml` file:
+Then, add the following lines to the `Cargo.toml` file for the crate you're trying to debug:
 ```toml
 [dev-dependencies]
 kani = { path = "{path_to_kani}/library/kani", features = ["concrete_playback"] }